leeola/docs/contents/guides/how-to-contribute-to-guides/index.md

 you can simply open the file `~/.ssh/id_rsa.pub` in the Koding Ace editor and copy the contents manually.
 No need for xclip :)

-If you're already familiar with Git, and have all that step, readon.

 1. Fork the [Koding/docs][0] repo by going to
   [this url](https://github.com/koding/docs/fork) and select the little square with your name.
 This will fork the Koding repo.